jeremylt/autoDM/README.md

-# Backend for Auto Dungeon Master
+# Hetrogeneous Auto Dungeon Master Lambda Handler

 [![CI](https://github.com/jeremylt/autoDM/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/jeremylt/autoDM/actions/workflows/main.yml)

 ## Overview

-This repository provides the code for an auto DM for Dungeons and Dragons 5e via Alexa skill or web interface.
+This repository provides the lambda handler code for an auto DM for Dungeons and Dragons 5e via Alexa skill or web interface.

 The user can request a monster, NPC, encounter, or plot arc by challenge rating, environment, or both.
 Monsters come from the Monster Manual, Volo's Guide to Monsters, and Mordenkainen's Tome of Foes.
 Plot arc ideas and multi-monster challenge rating calculations come from the Dungeon Master's Guide.

 ## Technology

 The Auto DM is hosted as a Lambda function on AWS.
 The Alexa skill is hosted by Amazon.
 The web interface uses an Amazon API Gateway and the demo web version is hosted on GitHub Pages.

 ## Documentation

-Doxygen documentation can be found [here](https://jeremylt.github.io/autoDMDocumentation/).
+Sphinx documentation can be found [here](https://jeremylt.github.io/autoDM/).

 ## Demo